- Brand name

 - Recent stomach, intestine or urinary tract surgery

-- Obstructive and inflammatory bowel disease
+- Obstructive and inflammatory bowel disease or other bowel problems

 - Prostate problems